dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPUserProfileSyncService/readme.md

 NOTE:
-Due to the fact that SharePoint requires certain User Profile components to be provisioned as the Farm account, do this resource and SPUserProfileSyncService require the Farm account to be specified in the FarmAccount parameter.
+Due to the fact that SharePoint requires certain User Profile components to be provisioned as the Farm account, do this resource and SPUserProfileServiceApp require the Farm account to be specified in the FarmAccount parameter.
 This does however mean that CredSSP is required, which has some security implications.
 More information about these risks can be found at: